cdrummey216/whoami/artofliving.md

 Because life is slow and tributary, each life is a part of and contributes to the clamorous unison of Life.

+**The Lonely Isle**
+imagine yourself, alone on an island seeking the unknown. ultimately, what is knowable is what is observable on the island. the cycle of birth, growth and death is evident.

 # Self Expression and Externalization //c = 1 - 1.618, so c = -0.618 (or c = -1/ϕ)
 identity is incalcuable in the absence of the self (ϕ). //see BEGIN iteration, self is undefined